dstaulcu/outlook_email_assistant_v3/docs/EMAIL_IDENTIFIERS.md

-# Email Identifiers for Compliance and Review
+# Email Identifiers for Analysis and Review

-This document outlines the non-content-revealing identifiers available for email tracking and compliance review in the Outlook Email Assistant.
+This document outlines the non-content-revealing identifiers available for email tracking and analysis review in the Outlook Email Assistant.

 ## Available Email Identifiers

 ### Primary Identifiers
-These are unique identifiers provided by Outlook/Office.js that can be used to locate specific emails for compliance review:
+These are unique identifiers provided by Outlook/Office.js that can be used to locate specific emails for analysis review:

 1. **conversationId** - Groups related emails in a conversation thread
 2. **itemId** - Unique identifier for the specific email item in Outlook